nikfrank/react-ulpan/README.md

 we will also cover how to mock network behaviour (for offline devving or when the server API endpoints are simply not ready yet)

+##### running the server

+building the server is in [the ulpan-server companion course](https://github.com/nikfrank/ulpan-server)
+- if you're doing that course: work your way through step1: in memory service
+- if you aren't: clone the repo and do ```git checkout step2```
+  - instructions are provided in ulpan-server's README for syncing up with this course

 - connecting to a fake api server